 An emergency is defined as a situation which requires immediate attention.
 A specific example would be a sudden illness or injury to a family member.
-It is imperative that the students notify family members and caregivers of their daily school schedule, including clinical facility and unit.
-In case of emergency, family members or caregivers need to call the Nursing Department Administrative Assistant at (806) 354-6010 or as directed by the clinical instructor.
+The students must notify family members and caregivers of their daily school schedule, including clinical facility and unit.
+In case of emergency, family members or caregivers need to call the Associate Degree Program s Administrative Assistant at (806) 354-6010 or as directed by the clinical instructor.
 A concerted effort will be made to contact the student as quickly as possible and the clinical faculty member.